 Emergencies– call or text 272-7402, or email us.
 Do not call this number unless you have a concern about an animal who had recent surgery at our clinic.
 If you are unable to speak with someone and feel you cat needs immediate attention, please call Burlington Emergency Veterinary Services (BEVS) at 802-863-2387

-- You must keep the cat in the carrier or box until he/she can stand alone.
-Check your cat frequently for the next 6 to 8 hours while it is waking up from the anesthesia.
+- Keep your cat in the carrier or box until s/he can stand alone.
+Check your cat frequently while s/he is waking up from the anesthesia.

 - Keep cat alone in a room overnight.
 Room must be well ventilated and quiet.
 Towards evening give the cat water and offer a small amount of food.
 The cat may not eat until tomorrow.
 If your cat is a kitten, feed the normal amount tonight, at your kitten’s regular feeding times.
 Your cat(s) may vomit periodically from the anesthetic.

 - Females - Check incision daily for swelling or drainage.
 There are no sutures (stitches) to remove.
 Please call us if you are concerned about the incision.
 Some cats will develop a hard small lump at the incision site.
 This is caused by a slight reaction to the stitches.
 It will go away, but may take a couple of months.
 No stitches in males.